DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 )
 ```

-**Other fieldsː** Hit Auto Complete
+**Other fields:** Hit Auto Complete

-Once your are finish, you should have a folder, containing this five states.
+Once your are finish, you should have a folder, containing the five states.

 ## 1.5 Type Hierarchy
- As you may have noticed, we are using types in the pddl actions.
+ As you may have noticed, we are using types in the PDDL actions.
 But you don't know the hierarchy of these types yet, and the plugin does that neither.
-Therefor we need a separate file, where this hierarchy is specified.
-Let's call it **rtpp-typehierarchy.json** it contains the followingː
+Therefore we need a separate file, where this hierarchy is specified.
+Let's call it **rtpp-typehierarchy.json** it contains the following:

  ```json
 {